zhenging/math265b/misc/the_product_and_quotient_rule.md

 ---
 tags: [derivative, product rule, quotient rule, proof]
 page: 152
-sectiin: 3.3 The Product and Quotient Rule
+section: 3.3 The Product and Quotient Rule
 ---

 ### The Product and Quotient Rule